alhaji-aki/blogging-node-graphql/README.md

    - [ ] Update Posts (authenticated users and only user who created the post)
    - [ ] Delete Posts (authenticated user who created the post and admin)
    - [ ] Authenticated users can get all their posts and filter by draft, submitted or published
-   - [ ] Authenticated users can report posts
    - [ ] Admin can publish posts
    - [ ] Posts have a status: draft, submitted and published
    - [ ] Posts submitted by admins are published automatically